stackitcloud/stackit-cli/docs/stackit_ske_cluster_describe.md

 ### Examples

 ```
-  Get details of an SKE cluster with name "my-cluster"
+  Get details of a SKE cluster with name "my-cluster"
   $ stackit ske cluster describe my-cluster

-  Get details of an SKE cluster with name "my-cluster" in JSON format
+  Get details of a SKE cluster with name "my-cluster" in JSON format
   $ stackit ske cluster describe my-cluster --output-format json
 ```